Overview of Master's Degree Requirements

 Some graduate programs require a thesis to be completed as part of the program of study, and in some cases a thesis is optional.
 Students completing a thesis are assigned a thesis advisor.
 The thesis project must be approved by the thesis advisor and a thesis committee.
 Approval by the Institutional Review Board is required if research for the thesis involves human subjects.

 The candidate and the thesis advisor are to follow the graduate thesis guidelines provided online and submit the four forms and final thesis according to the directions therein.
-Following a successful defense and when all final corrections to the thesis are made, it is the responsibility of the student to provide the Dean of the School of Graduate Studies with a single copy of the work on ordinary bond paper for Graduate School approval at least two weeks before the end of the semester in which the student expects to complete degree requirements.
-The final approval of a thesis rests with the Dean of Graduate Studies.
+Following a successful defense and when all final corrections to the thesis are made, it is the responsibility of the student to provide the Dean of the School of Graduate Studies and Research with a single copy of the work on ordinary bond paper for Graduate School approval at least two weeks before the end of the semester in which the student expects to complete degree requirements.
+The final approval of a thesis rests with the Dean of Graduate Studies and Research.

 Upon approval of this draft, a final copy should be submitted to the Graduate School meeting the specified qualifications.
 Additionally, the candidate must submit the thesis electronically in pdf format and complete forms to have the thesis added to the University's digital archives or Institutional Repository.
 Forms and directions regarding thesis submission are located on the Graduate School website.
-Students working on a thesis or other project related to their program should be continuously enrolled in the university.

 Licensure by the N.C.
 State Board of Education

 Students completing programs leading to graduate (M level) licensure by the North Carolina State Board of Education must submit a licensure application.
 Applications are available on the School of Education website (www.uncp.edu/soe) at the link for the Licensure Office.
-UNCP does not grant licensure; therefore, graduating from a program does not guarantee licensure.